 Despite the prevalence, costs, and impact to quality of life, treating chronic pain is extremely difficult.
 Current treatments are often either ineffective or liable to cause widespread abuse, especially in the case of opioid drugs.

-The second webinar in our two-part pain series will discuss how inflammatory, neuropathic, and joint pain models, which are induced either chemically or surgically, are more clinically relevant than many of the rodent pain models currently in use, and thus could be useful for decision-making purposes in pain drug discovery.
-We’ll also provide an overview of the mechanistic aspects of acute, inflammatory, and joint pain models that might help in discovery of novel analgesics.
+The second webinar in our two-part pain series discusses how inflammatory, neuropathic, and joint pain models, which are induced either chemically or surgically, are more clinically relevant than many of the rodent pain models currently in use, and thus could be useful for decision-making purposes in pain drug discovery.
+We also provide an overview of the mechanistic aspects of acute, inflammatory, and joint pain models that might help in discovery of novel analgesics.

 Rana Samadfam, PhD, DABT, MSc

 View other webinar in the series:

 We are providing digital education options to keep you learning about topics you may be interested in.
 For more information, visit criver.com/digital-education.